sohnya/linkerd-observability/README.md

     ```

 # Getting Started
-To install Linkerd on your environment, follow the steps in https://linkerd.io/2.10/getting-started/# or the instructions below:
+To install Linkerd on your environment, follow the instructions below (instructions can be found https://linkerd.io/2.10/getting-started/#):

 1. Install Linkerd
     ```